ellipse2v/pytmThreatModeling/docs/technical_documentation/Technical_documentation.md

 -   **A Wrapper Around PyTM**: At its core, the `ThreatModel` class wraps a `pytm.TM` object.
 This allows the framework to leverage the foundational threat generation logic of the PyTM library while extending it with custom features, more detailed component attributes, and advanced analysis capabilities.

+-   **Self-Initialization of MitreMapping**: The `ThreatModel` class now self-initializes its `MitreMapping` instance.
+This simplifies the constructor of `ThreatModel` and centralizes the management of the `MitreMapping` dependency within the `ThreatModel` itself, improving modularity and testability.

 -   **Key Data Structures**: The class maintains several dictionaries and lists to manage the components of the threat model:
     -   `boundaries`, `actors`, `servers`, `dataflows`, `data_objects`: These collections store not just the `pytm` objects themselves, but also associated metadata defined in the Markdown DSL, such as custom properties, colors for diagramming, or links to sub-models.
     -   `protocol_styles`: A dictionary to store custom styling rules for dataflow protocols (e.g., making `HTTPS` flows appear as green solid lines and `HTTP` as red dashed lines in diagrams).